sin-server/task-flask/README.md

 # Flask Task Manager

 A simple yet effective task and project management application built with Flask.
-This app allows users to register, log in, create projects, and manage tasks within those projects.
-It includes features like task status tracking, due dates, and user authentication.
+This app allows users to create projects, manage tasks within those projects, and use task templates for recurring workflows.
+It includes features like task status tracking, due dates, task dependencies, and task templates.

 ---

 ## **Features**

-1. **User Authentication**:
-   - Register a new account.
-   - Log in and log out securely.
-   - Password hashing for security.

-2. **Project Management**:
+1. **Project Management**:
    - Create, edit, and delete projects.
-   - Each project is associated with the logged-in user.
+   - Each project can have multiple tasks.

-3. **Task Management**:
+2. **Task Management**:
    - Add, edit, and delete tasks within a project.
    - Set task status (`To Do`, `In Progress`, `Done`).
    - Add due dates to tasks.
+   - Define task dependencies (e.g., Task B cannot start until Task A is completed).

+3. **Task Templates**:
+   - Create reusable task templates for common workflows.
+   - Apply templates to projects to automatically generate tasks.

 4. **Responsive Design**:
    - Clean and modern UI with responsive CSS for all screen sizes.